Craig-Lab/UNMASC/README.md

 When necessary, a folder “Results” or “Figures” is included in the folder to store results files (.m files) and figures (in PDF).

 ### SOFTWARE
 All of the code was written using MATLAB R2024b.
-The optimization toolbox is required to perform the fitting.
+The following toolboxes are required:
+	- Optimization Toolbox
+ 	- Statistics and Machine Learning Toolbox
+  	- Symbolic Math Toolbox